gvwilson/sensibleadventures/cloudherd/new.md

 "Soldiers!
 Soldiers!"

 "Oh, wonderful," she sighed, rolling her eyes at Sensy.
-The whole point of going out to collect spider webs that morning had been to get *away* from the younger children for a few hours.
+The whole point of going out to collect spiderwebs that morning had been to get *away* from the younger children for a few hours.

 Young Gas crashed through a bush and tripped over a root, then picked